 A cup of ginger tea at the first onset of a headache does wonders.
 Ginger offers properties that block prostaglandins, chemical messengers that cause inflammation in the brain and other areas of the body.
 A cup of stout ginger tea works in roughly the same amount of time as aspirin to relieve headache.

 Ginseng tea contains ginsenosides, which affect the gonadal tissue responsible for sperm production.
 This tea helps boost sperm count, fight erectile dysfunction and invigorate libido in men.
 In addition, one study showed that a dietary supplement containing extracts of Korean ginseng, ginkgo and other ingredients improved sexual response in female participants.

 Peppermint Tea helps to relieve constipation by boosting performance of the gastrointestinal tract.
 In addition to reducing inflammation, ginger is a soothing herb for the stomach.
 Ginger tea can relieve indigestion and reduce gas, bloating and flatulence.

 Improve Overall Health

 A rich source of EGCG, green tea and green tea extract boosts levels of the hormone CCK, which helps reduce food cravings.
 Studies have shown that EGCG may also be effective in fighting certain forms of cancer and may slow progression or block the development of dementia.
-If you're looking for recommendations on the best green tea extracts, try Green Tea Elixir from the Institute for Vibrant Living.

 In addition to offering a tasty hot beverage on a cool day or a cool quaff on a hot day, tea offers many healthful properties.
 Caffeine levels are often considerably less than coffee or nonexistent, and tea can benefit individuals with specific health issues.
 Those who choose tea for weight loss should be wary of adding sugar.
 Try a sprinkling of stevia instead.